madaan/Perfsim/README.markdown

 	8. Essential statistics are being calculated.
 	9. Simple plotting is being done.
 	10. Lots of attention is paid to the design of the simulator.
+    11. Every customer has a level of patience.
+The user enters the system and if the total number of users in the system exceed the patience level, the user does not join.

 ##How are we modelling interrupts?